Who can play?

 That's a lot of equipment, I don't know that I can afford it all.

 We can help!
 We collect a bunch of donated gear in various sizes to help you get started.
 However, for safety, you should go get properly fitted and buy your own new certified helmet.
 Having an up to date, certified helmet ensures your noggin is safe!
 You should also consider getting fitted and buy your own skates.
-If you need help, you can contact Coach Jerry and he will help get you going.
+If you need help, you can contact Jane and she will help get you going.

 How do you put on all this gear?

 Here is a handy video to get you going.
 Arrive 30-60minutes early to practices and games to give yourself plenty of time to put on gear and tie skates.

 How much does it cost to register?

 The USA Hockey fee is free for players new to hockey and approximately $50 for returning players.
 The Minnesota Special Hockey fee is $110.

 I have some financial hardships and can't afford the registration fees.

 We offer financial assistance!
 We don't want fees to stop you from playing.
 So you can apply for a $110 MSH registration scholarship during the MSH registration step of the sign up process.